freesouls/face-alignment-at-3000fps/README.md

 # Face Alignment at 3000fps
-It is an implementation of Face Alignment at 3000fps via Local Binary Features, a paper on CVPR 2014
+It is an implementation of [Face Alignment at 3000fps via Local Binary Features](http://research.microsoft.com/en-US/people/yichenw/cvpr14_facealignment.pdf), a paper on CVPR 2014

-# Interpret Paper
+# Interpret the Paper's details
 If you are a Chinese, you can go to my blog for more details. [link](http://freesouls.github.io/2015/06/07/face-alignment-local-binary-feature/)

 # License